MicrosoftDocs/windows-dev-docs/windows-apps-src/composition/natural-animations.md

 ## Using NaturalMotionAnimations

-Starting with the Fall Creator's Update, you have access to a new motion experience: **spring animations**.
+Starting with the Fall Creators Update, you have access to a new motion experience: **spring animations**.
 See [Spring animations](spring-animations.md) for a more in depth walkthrough of springs.

 This motion type is achieved by using the new NaturalMotionAnimation – a new animation type centered on enabling developers to build more familiar and natural feeling motion into their UI, with a balance of control and dynamism.
 They expose the following capabilities: